c-krit/ferox/README.md

 $ make
 ```

-Then you can install raylib by downloading `mingw-w64-x86_64-raylib` package:
+Then you can install raylib by downloading the `mingw-w64-x86_64-raylib` package:

 ```console
 $ pacman -S mingw-w64-x86_64-raylib